 Top Five Countries

-- United States - together with #1 makes up about a million of those 1.5 million pageviews
+2. United States – together with #1 makes up about a million of those 1.5 million pageviews.

-- United Kingdom - since I don't know a soul in the UK, this one gives me particular pleasure; it also makes sense, because of a) language, and b) every other UK citizen wanting to emigrate to South Africa*
+3. United Kingdom – since I don’t know a soul in the UK, this one gives me particular pleasure; it also makes sense, because of a) language, and b) every other UK citizen wanting to emigrate to South Africa.*

-- Ukraine - I find this one extremely curious.
+4. Ukraine – I find this one extremely curious.
 Ukraine, of all the countries that could have been #4, edging out France, China, Russia, and Canada?
 Then again, maybe there is a big contingent of Ukrainians looking for a better place to live.
-And South Africa, compared to Ukraine, might very well look like paradise, warts, corrupt politicians, and all.
-Heck, it looks like paradise to all of us!
+Then again, probably hackers.

 And finally, the search terms people most often use to find Joburg Expat: